loft conversion

 *Have your permitted development rights been restricted/removed?

-There are certain situations to be aware of where permitted development rights do not apply in your area or to your property:
+There are situations where permitted development rights do not apply in your area or to your property:

-1. Your permitted development rights have been removed or restricted due to:
+1. Your PD rights have been removed or restricted due to:

-• being in a conservation area or other protected area in the UK (AONBs, national parks, SSSIs, World Heritage sites, etc.)
+• location in a conservation area or other protected area (AONBs, national parks, SSSIs, World Heritage Sites, etc.)

 2. The property is a flat or maisonette.